classgraph/classgraph/README.md

 *Important note:* the ability to detect that a class extends another depends upon the entire ancestral path between the two classes being within one of the whitelisted package prefixes.

-There are also methods `List<String> getNamesOfSubclassesOf(String superclassName)` and `List<String> getNamesOfSubclassesOf(Class<?> superclass)` that can be called after `.scan()` to find the names of the subclasses of a given class (whether or not a corresponding match processor was added to detect this).
-These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.
+You can scan for classes that extend a specified superclass by calling `.matchSubclassesOf()` with a `SubclassMatchProcessor` parameter before calling `.scan()`.
+This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
+There are also methods `List<String> getNamesOfSubclassesOf(String superclassName)` and `List<String> getNamesOfSubclassesOf(Class<?> superclass)` that can be called after `.scan()` to find the names of the subclasses of a given class (whether or not a corresponding match processor was added to detect this) without calling the classloader.

 Furthermore, the methods `List<String> getNamesOfSuperclassesOf(String subclassName)` and `List<String> getNamesOfSuperclassesOf(Class<?> subclass)` are able to return all superclasses of a given class after a call to `.scan()`.
 (Note that there is not currently a SuperclassMatchProcessor or .matchSuperclassesOf().)